Sweden: Apartment building explosion leaves several injured | DW | 28.09.2021

 Emergency services said they were still working to evacuate people and extinguish fires.

 "Several apartments and stairwells are affected.
-It is at present unclear what has caused the explosion," a spokesperson for the emergency services in the wider Gothenburg area said, before adding that several hundred people had been evacuated from the vicinity of the blast.
+It is at present unclear what has caused the explosion," said a spokesperson for the emergency services in the wider Gothenburg area, before adding that several hundred people had been evacuated from the vicinity of the blast.

 This is a developing story and will be updated.